Vietnam.vn - Nền tảng quảng bá Việt Nam

 NVCC

 Ms. Hien is one of the few Vietnamese people who were trapped after the earthquake and received help from everyone.
 "The danger is over now, but thinking back to that time, I can't help but shiver.
 Being alive is a blessing, so even when there was a severe water shortage, I didn't dare complain much," Ms. Hien said.
 Mr. Nguyen Van Dung (26 years old, in Nanao City, Ishikawa Prefecture) said that the government repaired each area until water was restored to the people.
 Therefore, more remote areas had water before central areas.
 Many places are expected to have water restored completely by the end of April.
 "Without water, many people are forced to go to public places to bathe and collect water for daily use.
 If people are better off, they can go to bathing services like resorts in Vietnam.
-They have cars so it's easy to get around, and clothes can be washed at the shop.
+They have cars so it's easier to get around, and clothes can be washed at the shop.
 I'm luckier than many people because both my home and workplace had water restored shortly after the earthquake," he said.

 Thanhnien.vn